kuhree/www/src/content/notes/20240227-changelog.md

 aliases:
   - Changelog - 2
 description: Welcome to the changelog!
-A series of posts tagged 'changelog' that let me share the things I've been enjoying recently.
+A series of notes tagged 'changelog' that let me share the things I've been enjoying recently.
 tags:
   - changelog
 ---